 How to stop sabotaging your candidate application numbers

 Are your candidate application numbers falling short of the response you expected?
-With high employment rates and so many opportunities available for potential jobseekers then it’s easy blame a strong economy for a lower than average number of CV’s for each vacancy.
+With high employment rates and so many opportunities available for potential jobseekers then it’s easy to blame a strong labour market for a lower than average number of CV’s for each vacancy.

-However, there are a few elements that seriously put candidates off making an application and could be the root cause why your role isn’t attracting the applications it deserves.
+However, there are a few elements that seriously put candidates off applying for a job.
+This could be why your role isn’t attracting the applications it deserves.

 Vague job adverts

 Quirky job adverts are sure to grab attention.
 However remember that people will search for job titles that they are used to.
 If you use obscure job titles you’re restricting how many people will apply.
 Most jobseekers are interested in finding out more about the role and how it fits with their own skills and experience.

-If your advert is vague and doesn’t go into much detail on the day to day responsibilities of the position or fails to mention any skills, qualifications or experience needed to be successful, you can bet that many potential candidates won’t be able to match their own attributes to your vacancy which can seriously harm your candidate application numbers.
+Are your job adverts vague and don’t give much detail on the day to day responsibilities of the position?
+If you don’t mention skills, qualifications or experience in your job adverts applicants won’t be able to decide if the job is for them.
+This will seriously harm your candidate application numbers.

 Making life harder

-See your vacancy through the eyes of an applicant – are you making the whole process harder than it needs to be?
+See your vacancy through the eyes of your applicant – you need to make the process of applying as easy as possible?

-Consider this, on average candidates can take 1 to 2 hours revising their CV’s in order to showcase their skills and accomplishments to meet the criteria you’ve laid out in your job spec and advert.
-So if your also adding an additional layer of complexity can put people off applying for your role.
+Your candidates can take 1 to 2 hours revising their CV’s in order to showcase their skills and accomplishments to meet the criteria you’ve laid out in your job spec and advert.
+Adding an additional layer of complexity can put people off applying for your role.
 Do you really need to ask for a covering letter or online form as well as the standard request for a CV?

 Don’t expect to see stellar candidate application numbers if you only choose the one platform to advertise your vacancy.
-Regardless of the medium you currently use to publicise any roles you’re looking to fill, there’s always more channels that can help push your vacancy out.
-This will help more people to see your job and this visibility will enhance your brand.
+Regardless of how you publicise any roles you’re looking to fill, there are always more channels that can help push your vacancy out.
+This will help more people to see your job and this visibility will enhance your brand recognition.

-Company websites are a great starting point, but don’t forget to utilise your company LinkedIn and social media channels to help increase your candidate application numbers.
+Company websites are a great starting point, but don’t forget to use your company LinkedIn and social media channels to help increase your candidate application numbers.
 Also don’t forget to ask employees to share the job with any friends or family they know.